hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/para-bhakti_or_supreme_devotion/119_universal_love_and_how_it_leads_to_self-surrender.md

 cast a hurried glance at the particulars and immediately start to find the generalised forms which will include all the particulars.
 The search after the universal is the one search of Indian philosophy and religion.
-The Jnâni aims at the wholeness of things, at that one absolute and;
+The Jnāni aims at the wholeness of things, at that one absolute and;
 generalised Being, knowing which he knows everything.
 The Bhakta wishes to realise that one generalised abstract Person, in loving whom he loves the whole universe.
 The Yogi wishes to have possession of that one